pkrahmer/HeishaMon/pyshamon/readme.md

 PyshaMon allows to connect the heat pump directly to the serial port of any computer (typically Raspberry Pi) via RS485 modules or a logic level converter circuit.

+## Status
+- MQTT only (implemented, topics and commands mostly compatible)
+- Optional PCB support (implemented)
+- Json set command still to be implemented (planned)
+- No RAW messages (maybe planned)
+- No DS18B20 (not planned)
+- No S0 (not planned)
+- No HTTP/REST (not planned)

 ## Usage

 Configure your specific requirements in pyshamon.conf.
 Select `mqtt_commands` you want Pyshamon to